Watermain cleaning in Wards 2, 3, and 5 from July 21 to August 16, 2019

-From July 9 to 14, the Town of Newmarket and York Region will be conducting water main cleanning from 9 p.m. to 6 a.m. in specific areas of Ward 7.
-The Town will be using a variety of techniques - including watermain swabbing – to do a thorough cleaning of several of the watermains that, over time, see a build-up of sediment.
+From July 21 to August 16, the Town of Newmarket and York Region will be conducting watermain cleanning from 10 p.m. to 6 a.m. in specific areas of Wards 2, 3 and 5.
+On July 31, watermain cleaning will take place between the hours of 9 a.m. to 1 p.m.
+The Town will be conducting watermain swabbing, to do a thorough cleaning of several watermains that, over time, see a build-up of sediment.

 Before the scheduled watermain cleaning operation, it is recommended that residents:

 - Turn off their water valve, located next to the watermeter to prevent water use

 - Fill a clean container with tap water for drinking and cooking (store in fridge)

 - Complete all dishwashing, clothes washing, and other water-use activities